ajs-voices/ascendant/notes/premise.md

 # The Game of Souls

-The Umbra is playing a game of who has the most soul energy -- Order needs the souls to live, and Chaos requires the souls to die, both striving to win with different tactics.
+The Umbra is playing a game of who has the most soul energy.

 ## I. The Triumvirate